 Winter is ready to fall upon the quiet village of Plymouth Notch.
 Before the snows deepen, join the residents of the village as they celebrate the holiday season.
 The Coolidge birthplace will be festooned with fresh greenery as it would have been during Christmastime in Calvin Coolidge’s childhood.
 The greenery continues throughout the village where wreaths don the doors of the homes and lanterns.
 Visitors can warm up in the museum where pianist Steve Morse will be taking song requests on Grace's piano.
 At 12:45PM a tree lighting ceremony will call into remembrance the moment President Coolidge threw the switch on the very first lit National tree in 1923.
-Immediately following, the warmth of the village’s Union Christian Church will welcome visitors for a time of caroling.
+Immediately following at 1PM, the warmth of the village’s Union Christian Church will welcome visitors for a time of caroling.
 Don’t forget to pick out gifts at the museum gift shop clearance sale.
 This is a free and family-friendly event!